Probing light mediators and $(g-2)_{\mu}$ through detection of coherent elastic neutrino nucleus scattering at COHERENT: CE NS process and light mediators

 In the SM, the differential cross section as a function of the nuclear kinetic recoil energy $T_{\text{nr}}$ of the \cenns process with a neutrino $\nu_{\ell}$ ($\ell=e,\mu,\tau$) and a nucleus $\mathcal{N}$ is given by~\cite{Drukier:1984vhf,Barranco:2005yy,Patton:2012jr}

 where $G_{\text{F}}$ is the Fermi constant and

 is the weak charge of the nucleus.
 Here, $Z$ and $N$ are the numbers of protons and neutrons in the nucleus, respectively, and $g_{V}^{p}$ and $g_{V}^{n}$ are the neutrino-proton and neutrino-neutron couplings, respectively.
-Taking into account radiative corrections in the $\overline{\mathrm{MS}}$ scheme~\cite{Erler:2013xha}, accurate values of the vector couplings can be derived as~\cite{Cadeddu:2020lky}
+Taking into account radiative corrections in the $\overline{\mathrm{MS}}$ scheme~\cite{Erler:2013xha}, accurate values of the vector couplings can be derived as~\cite{Cadeddu:2020lky}\footnote{ A different treatment of the hadronic uncertainties is discussed in Refs.~\cite{Tomalak:2020zfh,Crivellin:2021bkd}.
+The resulting small differences for the values of $g_{V}^{p}$ and $g_{V}^{n}$ can be neglected in the current analyses of \cenns data which have other large uncertainties. }

 In Eq.~\eqref{Qsm}, $F_{Z}(|\vec{q}|^{2})$ and $F_{N}(|\vec{q}|^{2})$ are, respectively, the form factors of the proton and neutron distributions in the nucleus, which are the Fourier transforms of the corresponding nucleon distribution in the nucleus and describe the loss of coherence for large values of the momentum transfer $|\vec{q}|$.
 We use an analytic expression, namely the Helm parameterization~\cite{Helm:1956zz}, for the form factors, that gives practically equivalent results to the other two well known parameterizations, i.e., the symmetrized Fermi~\cite{Piekarewicz:2016vbn} and Klein-Nystrand~\cite{Klein:1999qj} ones.
 The proton rms radii can be obtained from the muonic atom spectroscopy experiments~\cite{Fricke:1995zz,Angeli:2013epw} as explained in Ref.~\cite{Cadeddu:2020lky}